Skip to article frontmatterSkip to article content

 )

-Tools extend the model’s capabilities beyond text generation.
-When you register a tool, Inspect:
+Tools extend the model’s powers beyond mere text generation.
+When thou registerest a tool with Inspect, the framework doth:

-1. Converts your Python function to a tool schema (name, description, parameters)
+1. Convert thy Python function to a schema of tool-description

-2. Sends available tools to the model in each generate() call
+2. Send available tools to the model in each invocation

-3. Executes tool calls made by the model
+3. Execute tool calls made by the model

-4. Feeds tool results back to the model
+4. Feed tool results back unto the model

-5. Continues until the model stops calling tools
+5. Continue this dance until the model ceaseth calling tools

 @tool